 The above definitions are more similar than different, reflecting the growing maturity of the sales enablement space.
 Foundational to all of these sales enablement definitions is ensuring that sales teams have the right content and knowledge to have effective conversations with customers.

 Sales enablement is a vital part of maintaining healthy, successful sales operations.
 With heightened competition due to lower entry barriers and more empowered buyers, sales enablement saves sales and marketing teams valuable time by keeping them aligned and in tune to content performance.

-The need for sales enablement became apparent in the late 1990s, when sales conversation moved from physical to digital and content moved online.
+As buyers have changed, so have sales reps’ requirements.
+The need for sales enablement first became apparent in the late 1990s, when sales conversation moved from physical to digital and content moved online.
 The “marketing closet” became a thing of the past as companies put their content onto websites and portals.
 Different teams often created their own sites; soon, content was scattered across many places.

 The problem with these ad-hoc solutions is that they dramatically reduce the effectiveness of the sales team.
 Sellers don’t have time for scavenger hunts across many different systems every time they need something, so they gather a small set of content on their hard disks.
 A rep uses the files at hand as much as possible, even if they are out of date or ineffective at engaging customers.
 Sellers waste time hastily re-creating content that already exists because it is too much trouble to find the “official” version.
 Marketing also has virtually no visibility into what is really happening.
 The different content systems are isolated from one another and from every other part of the sales process.

 To solve these problems, vendors began developing sales enablement solutions to give reps access to the content they need.